skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### sgpvalue
-* Version 1.04  01.07.2020: Added/improved support matrices as inputs for options "esthi" and "estlo".
+* Version 1.04  01.07.2020:
+	* Added/improved support matrices as inputs for options "esthi" and "estlo".
+	* Noshow-option now works expected.
 * Version 1.03a 23.06.2020: Removed unnecessary input checks
 * Version 1.03 24.05.2020 : Added further input checks
 * Version 1.02 06.04.2020 : Added another check to prevent using more than one null interval with variables or large matrices as input estlo and esthi